-The thesis is organized into seven chapters with the first chapter describing the background information, motivation and contribution of the thesis.
+The thesis is organized into six chapters with the first chapter describing the background information, motivation and contribution of the thesis.
 Since the focus of the thesis is on multilevel converters, Chapter 2 gives an overview of the main multilevel converter topologies and their modulation techniques.
 Chapter 3 provides the basic control structure for star and delta configurations, under balanced conditions.
-Chapter 4 investigates the harmonic performances of the two CHB configurations and focuses on the individual DC-link voltage balancing.
-Chapter 5 is dealing with unbalanced conditions.
-Zero-sequence voltage/current injection is utilized in this chapter to deal with the unbalanced conditions.
-Verification of the control methods using experimental tests is made in Chapter 6.
-Finally, the thesis concludes with the summary of the results achieved and plans for future work in Chapter 7.
+Chapter 4 investigates the harmonic performance of the CHB-STATCOM when PS-PWM is used in the modulation stage and also focuses on the individual DC-link voltage balancing.
+Chapter 5 deals with unbalanced conditions.
+Two DC-link voltage balancing strategies are presented and compared together with two alternative combined strategies to extend the converter's utilization.
+In the same chapter, three different negative-sequence voltage controllers are investigated and compared.
+Finally, the thesis concludes with the summary of the achieved results and suggestions for future work in Chapter 6.